-Some standard and spider diagrams or claim they revise by re-reaging and nightigning.
-These are all proven to diagrams or claim they revise by re-reading and highlighting.
-These are all proven to be fairly ineffective and give students a false sense of security.
-Please challenge your sons/daughters to revise by using proper mind maps (see Tony Buzan on YouTube), completing past exam questions (with or without their books/mark schemes) and doing quizzes.
-Parents can really help by offering to quiz their child at the end of their revision time for a few minutes.
+Some students spend a lot of time making beautifully neat revision cards and spider diagrams or claim they revise by re-reading and highlighting.
+These are all proven to be ineffective and give students a false sense of security.
+The most effective revision technique is using low stakes quizzes, either through making question and answer flashcards or using an online quizzing tool and then moving on to practice papers.
+Parents and carers can really help by offering to quiz their child at the end of their revision time for a few minutes.
 The act of recalling that information for the quick quiz will help it stick for longer.